cwellsx/apis/ROADMAP.md

 Proof-of-concept for the VS Code extension to de-risk it:

 - Build and use the SQLite dependency
-- Implement a Webview to display an SVG
+- Implement a WebView to display an SVG
-- TypeScript in the Webview to make it interactive
+- TypeScript in the WebView to make it interactive
-- Two-ways APIs between the Webview and the extension
+- Two-ways APIs between the WebView and the extension
 </details>

 <details><summary>Refactoring -- still TODO</summary>

-The public backend/contracts are in place.
+The public `backend/contracts` are in place.
-The internal backend/src APIs need further improvement.
+The internal `backend/src` APIs need further improvement.
 These are related to several of the other issues below.

+When this refactoring is finished:

+- This should be deleted -- [TODO](./packages/backend/src/TODO.md)
+- This should be merged into to the README in the folder above it -- [OVERVIEW](./packages/backend/src/OVERVIEW.md)

 </details>